mibur1/psy112/book/2_models/7_SVM.md

 # <i class="fa-solid fa-gear"></i> Support Vector Machines

-WORK IN PROGRESS

-After a brief excursion into generative models such as [discriminant analysis](5_LDA_QDA) or [Naïve Bayes](6_Naive_Bayes), we will now again discuss a discriminative family of models: Support Vector Machines (SVM).
+After a brief excursion into generative models such as [LDA & QDA](5_LDA_QDA) or [Naïve Bayes](6_Naive_Bayes), we will now again discuss a discriminative family of models: Support Vector Machines (SVM).
 SVMs are powerful supervised learning models used for classification and regression tasks.
 When used for classification, they are called Support Vector Classifiers (SVC).

 Let's consider some simulated classification data: